dentity007/Agentforce-Dynamic-Action/docs/deployment.md

 ## 1. Persist to Source Tracking (Recommended)

-1. Call `DynamicActionPipeline.execute(goal, schemaSlice, constraints)`.
+1. Call `DynamicActionPipeline.execute(goal, schemaSlice, constraints)` or, when you already have a chosen blueprint, `DynamicActionPipeline.executeFromBlueprint(blueprint, schemaSlice, constraints)`.
 2. Iterate over `result.artifacts.apex` and write each entry to `force-app/main/default/classes/` as `*.cls` / `*.cls-meta.xml` pairs.
 3. Do the same for `result.artifacts.tests` (usually auto-generated).
 4. Commit the files to source control and deploy using your normal CI/CD pipeline (`sfdx force:source:deploy`).